rubyjs/mini_racer/README.md

 MiniRacer has an adapter for [execjs](https://github.com/rails/execjs) so it can be used directly with Rails projects to minify assets, run babel or compile CoffeeScript.

+### A note about Ruby version Support

+MiniRacer only supports non-EOL versions of Ruby.
+See [Ruby](https://www.ruby-lang.org/en/downloads) to see the list of non-EOL Rubies.

+If you require support for older versions of Ruby install an older version of the gem.

 ## Features

 ### Simple eval for JavaScript